 After you’ve started the upload process for all files, you are ready to configure each file as they upload.
 Return to the first tab you duplicated and configure training material settings, such as the title, description, and tags.
 Repeat this step for each file you’ve started uploading.

 Be sure to monitor the uploads to avoid a system timeout.
 Docebo may time out on an upload page if the page remains dormant for too long.
 For example, you can’t start the process at the end of the day and pick it up the next morning.

 After uploads are complete, navigate to each file upload tab and click the “SAVE CHANGES” button to add the file to the LMS as a new training material.

-In our experience, Docebo does not throttle video upload speeds when using multiple browser tabs.
-However, the upload speed will be limited by your internet upload speed.
-It’s a best practice not to overdo it with too many simultaneous uploads, since this may cause some uploads to fail.
+Batch uploading will save LMS Administrator time for the overall process; however, simultaneous uploads will increase the upload time for each upload, depending on your available bandwidth.
+In our experience, Docebo doesn’t throttle file upload speeds when using multiple browser tabs.
 We recommend limiting upload tabs to five to ensure stability and avoid impacting other processes or users that share your internet connection.